Voltra/jsonclient/README.md

 >
 > - The data is not **explicitely** marked as json (needs the`content-type` to be `application/json`, which is the standard way of identifying JSON)
 > - The client was unable to reach the requested data (typo, wrong URL/URI, etc...)

+**I cannot use a callback for `$json.get` anymore, what's going on ?**

+> That's very simple.
+Since v1.2.0 I have updated `fetch_json` to its version 2.0.0 (or latest).
+The callback has been replaced by an object that will be transformed into the query string (optional).
+>
+> I thought that since you can `then` you way out of it, the callback was completely unnecessary and has therefore been removed.
+>
+> But no you can enjoy an easy query string.

+**My server doesn't mark explicitely my data as JSON but it still lands properly, why ?**

+> Again, since v1.2.0 I have updated `fetch_json` to its version 2.0.0 (or latest).
+It has loosen up the way it handles JSON conversion.